ThomasRumas/WebPerformance/README.md

  - NPM (>= v5.6.0)
  - Linux (recommended), Mac OS X or Windows
  - Firefox and/or Chrome
+ - You also need to install this requirements : https://github.com/WPO-Foundation/visualmetrics

 ### This repository contains two programs :